albertofortes/albertofortes/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me:
 - 😄 Pronouns: ... -->
 - ⚡ Fun fact: I born before the first personal computer was created.
-I start programming Basic in a IBM 8080, and a Sinclair +2
+I started programming Basic as a child in a IBM 8080, and a Sinclair +2.
+Despite being fond of programming and computers since I was a child, I studied philosophy at university and graduated at the top of my class.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=albertofortes&show=reviews,discussions_started,discussions_answered,prs_merged,prs_merged_percentage&show_icons=true)